25 Top Twin Birthday Party Theme Ideas (With Pictures!)

 Cut out snowflakes of all sizes, tape a string down the center of two or three, leaving a few inches between each one, and then hang them from the ceiling.

 Cut metallic ribbon (which usually stays curly after unrolling it) into differing lengths, and tape those to the ceiling as well.
-Use fairy light along the edges of walls and ceilings.

 21. Twins’ Favorite Colors